programminghistorian/ph-submissions/en/drafts/originals/shiny-leaflet-newspaper-map-tutorial.md

 ### Put the leafletOutput in the mainPanel Element

 In Shiny, you need to let the UI know it should display an output (some kind of R element, such as a table of data or a plot, or something as simple as a line of text) created in the server code.
 This is done by creating an element in the UI from the `*Output` family of commands.
-Each R element you can display in Shiny has its own `*Output` command: here, you'll use `leafletOutput()`, which tells the UI to create a leaflet map. `leafletOutput` has one required argument: its output ID.
+Each R element you can display in Shiny has its own `*Output` command: here, you'll use `leafletOutput()`, which tells the UI to create a Leaflet map. `leafletOutput` has one required argument: its output ID.
 This label will be used to match the UI element to the actual map object you'll create in the server code later.
 Set this label as 'map'.
-Insert the following code between the parentheses of `mainPanel()`:
+Insert the following code *between the parentheses of `mainPanel()`*:

 ```
 leafletOutput(outputId = 'map')